How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 • first_open – an event triggered when users open the app for the first time

-You can find more information and a full list of parameters in the Firebase documentation.
+You can find more information and a complete list of parameters in the Firebase documentation.

 Predefined events

 Another type – initially defined events.
-If you add them to your mobile app, they help you measure additional features and behavior, and also generate more useful reports.
-Such events aren’t collected automatically, because the context is important in their case.
+If you add them to your mobile app, they help you measure additional features and behavior and also generate more useful reports.
+Such events aren’t collected automatically because the context is vital in their case.
 You can check the recommended events and choose the best ones for your project.

 Example